-According to the World Wildlife Fund, although scientific whaling is allowed under the convention that established the IWC, the regulations were written almost seventy years ago when lethal take was one of the only means of obtaining research data.
+According to World Wildlife Fund, although scientific whaling is allowed under the convention that established the IWC, the regulations were written almost 70 years ago when lethal take was one of the only means of obtaining research data.
 Today, many cetacean experts believe that all of the information we need about whales can be acquired by nonlethal research and that there is no need to kill whales in order to provide the IWC with necessary data.

 So, what is truly driving Japan’s whaling passion: science or culture?

 Japan has a long history with whaling; in fact, handheld harpoons dating back to 10,000 B.C. have been found.
 At the turn of the 20th century, the introduction of steamships and grenade-tipped harpoon guns gave the Japanese an even bigger advantage for securing whale meat.
 By 1934, Japan had expanded its whaling operations into Antarctica.
 During World War II, the hunting of whales helped keep Japanese citizens fed; so much so that by 1947, whale meat made up almost half of all animal protein consumed in the nation.
 By the 1960s, whales continued to make up nearly one-quarter of the Japanese diet.